Read “Lake Mendota: Four Walks” in The Nature of Our Times online gallery.

 dust we are

-and to dust we will return
+and to dust we return

 have you not heard?

-we are all star dust
+we are star dust

-and every atom of our bodies
+every atom of our bodies

 comes from earth which comes from sky